Taiwanese cuisine: Nordic

 Nordic haute cuisine is popular in Taiwan's major cities, with restaurants offering both authentic Nordic cuisine and Nordic cuisine adapted to local ingredients and tastes.

 Hong Kong

 The increase in immigration from Hong Kong following the pro-democracy protests brought an increased focus on Hong Kong cuisine, along with a fusion between Hong Kong and Taiwan cuisines.
 Taiwan is considered a safe haven for Hongkongers, with many opening shops and restaurants to serve food they were unable to find in Taiwan, or which they did not feel was up to Hong Kong standards.

 Japanese

 Taiwan, in particularly Taipei, is regarded as having some of the best Japanese food outside of Japan.
 This is due to the legacy of Japanese colonialism as well as ongoing cultural and commercial exchange.

 Ramen

-Ramen restaurants in Taiwan often create unique and outlandish ramen dishes including durian, whole giant isopod, crocodile leg, and whole frog.
+Ramen restaurants in Taiwan often create unique ramen dishes including durian, whole giant isopod, crocodile leg, and whole frog.